Homogeneous spaces in tensor categories: Generalities on quotients

 where $B$ runs over all fppf maps $A\to B$ (see, for instance, \cite[Sec.~5.4]{J}).

 \begin{lemma} If $\XX/\HH$ exists, then it represents $\XX/_{ f}\HH$. \end{lemma} \begin{proof} By Lemma~\ref{lemma quot fppf can}, we have an isomorphism of diagrams

-Clearly, $\XX/_{ f}\HH$ is the coequalizer of LHS diagram in the category of faisceaux.
-On the other hand, because $\XX\to\XX/\HH$ is faithfully flat and affine, $\XX/\HH$ is the coequalizer of the RHS diagram in the category of faisceaux.
-Thus $\XX/\HH$ and $\XX/_{ f}\HH$ are coequalizers of the same diagram in the category of faisceaux. \end{proof}
+Clearly, $\XX/_{ f}\HH$ is the co-equalizer of the LHS diagram in the category of faisceaux.
+On the other hand, because $\XX\to\XX/\HH$ is faithfully flat and affine (Lemma~\ref{lemma quot fppf can}), $\XX/\HH$ is the co-equalizer of the RHS diagram in the category of faisceaux.
+Indeed we may check this affine locally on $\XX/\HH$, and there it follows from the definition of a faisceau.
+Thus $\XX/\HH$ and $\XX/_{ f}\HH$ are co-equalizers of the same diagram in the category of faisceaux. \end{proof}

 \begin{cor} If $\GG/\HH$ exists, then $(\GG/\HH)(\Bbbk)=\GG(\Bbbk)/\HH(\Bbbk)$. \end{cor} \begin{proof} Indeed by \cite[Chpt.~III, \S 1, 1.15]{DG}, we have $(\GG/_{ f}\HH)(\Bbbk)=\GG(\Bbbk)/\HH(\Bbbk)$, so we may apply Lemma \ref{lemma quot exists in sch iff fais}. \end{proof}